-By this time I was hoping that something would to be found wrong with me.
+By this time I was hoping that something would be found to be wrong with me.
 It was surprisingly unbearable to witness the dive in athletic performance I had witnessed over the last few months.
 I and my team had won the U.S. points championship one year and the annual U.S. championship race another.
 We joyfully put a lot of our own identity into our training and our sport.
+I also poured a tremendous amount of identity into my work, which involved ladders and scaffolding.
 However, I was not worrying myself with this doctors’ visit.
 ‘ALS is a 1 in 30,000 chance’ I thought to myself.
 I’ve played dice games long enough to know that just a 1 in 6 odds makes you fairly safe, what do I have to worry about 1 in 30,000?
 The first test is a nerve conductivity test, where they stick electrodes into various motor neurons and give it a pulse.
 I jumped around involuntarily, and felt like I might bounce off the table.
 It’s was almost comical.
 The two doctors then read out the results and said “these values look pretty normal.
 Now we have to figure out why you are here?”
 ‘See, I told you so, 1 in….’
 I thought.
 The next test was where they again stick needle electrodes into those motor neurons, but this time they listen.
 They listen to what the neurons are doing.
 If you are lying still, they shouldn’t be doing a thing, as expected.
 When you use a muscle, the nerves fire in little clicks.
 It sounds like a Geiger counter.
 The harder you flex that muscle, the more rapid fire the clicking gets, until, at a hard effort, it all turns into a hissing noise.
 They didn’t explain this to me, but how it worked became very obvious, very quickly.
 When they came to the muscles that I was having the most trouble with, there was a slightly fainter hiss, all the time, even when I was completely still.
 Even I knew this might be trouble.
-They were not good poker players.
+The Doctors were not good poker players.
 I could read the cards they were picking up in their faces.
 They were good people.
 How do good people put an ending on an appointment like that?

 Mary and I get to our cars in the parking garage.
 We had driven separately from our respective jobs, planning to return after a ‘routine’ test.
 There just isn’t much to say, so we go back to work.
 No matter how big something is, sometimes there just isn’t much to say.